-4. PROGRAMMES INFORMATION AND RULES
+4. PROGRAMME INFORMATION

-The department offers the National Diploma (Human Resources Management) on a fulltime basis only and the BTech: Human Resources Management on a part-time basis.
-The M.Tech.
-Degree (Human Resources Management) and D.Tech are offered on a parttime basis.
+The department offers the Diploma: Human Resource Management, the Diploma: Management Sciences (Human Resources Management) and the BTech: Human Resources Management on a full time and part time basis.

+The M.Phil and PhD are offered on a part-time basis.